ryosafadi/CMPM-121-Final-Game/README.md

 ## Reflection

 We shed a lot of gameplay and art aspects of the design for time reasons and focused more on completing the requirements and the basic gameplay experience.
 We basically kept the original role and tool use.
 Initially, we viewed Undo/Redo system as a secondary feature, but it became a core mechanic that encourages experimentation.
 This required us to think more critically about how players interact with game states and how to visually convey the ability to undo/redo.
 Also, we tried to add more colorful sprites to give the player positive feedback visually.

+#

+## Devlog Entry - [12/09/2024]

+## How we satisfied the F3 software requirements

+## F0 + F1 + F2

+No major changes were made.

+## Internationalization

+We have added a translations.json file that stores translations for the text in our game in 3 different languages.
+In our main project files, we reference this data based on the language that the player has selected in the language menu.
+If we wanted to add support for another language or add more translations to an existing language, we would just have to modify the text in the json file and update the language menu if adding a new language.

+## Localization

+Our game supports English, Chinese, and Arabic.
+For the translations, we first compiled all the english text in our game and added it to a JSON object.
+We then ran that object through chatGPT to translate it to both Chinese and Arabic while maintaining the object structure.
+The player selects the language they want to use from the game's main menu, which has a language tab.

+## Mobile Installation

+For installing the game on a mobile device, Mitchell already had prior experience adding mobile download support to another app, so he transferred that knowledge to this project.

+## Reflection

+As this was the final stretch for the project, we didn't make any changes to our team roles or our toolset, as there wasn't a need or a major benefit in doing so.